DimitrovViktor/Bsc-Final-Year-Project/README.md

  - Settings changes:
     - Notifications button (enable/disable)

-### Bug fixes in progress:
- - Missing colors in authentication page - login and switch to staff/student buttons are missing colors, the background of the login window is also missing
- - Missing colors on login - currently users have to go to the settings page for the theme to apply, before that some areas are transparent

 ### Potential features for the future:
  - Voicechat for each group
  - Voicechat for direct messages